| |

 consisting of several partitions on several drives aren't usually lost even though

+they don't show up in OS/2 and LVM.
 So ..
 What REALLY happens when volumes seem to disappear?
 The answer is simple:

 The "standard" layout of a partition table doesn't allow for very much